btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 ### Add packwerk.yml files

-Descripe your dependencies and public APIs
+Describe your dependencies and public APIs

 Now you describe you dependencies in the `packwerk.yml` file for each module: